Shuzhengz/cse15l-lab-reports/report1.md

 Working directory: home (`~` or `/home/zsz/`)

-There is no argument passed in, so the command will cd into nothing
+There is no argument passed in, so the command will cd into nothing.
+However, if the working directory is not home, then it will chenge the working directory to home.

 Not an error, it did what it's told to do, which is nothing